-The civic body had in October 2016 issued a notice to the builder and the 58 occupants to vacate the building within seven days, but it was challenged in the court and the matter is still sub-judice, the BMC said in a statement.
+The civic body had in October 2016 issued a notice to the builder and the 58 occupants to vacate the building within seven days but it was challenged in the court and is still sub-judice, the BMC said in a statement.

 The Fire Department again declared the building unsafe today after the blaze and recommended disconnection of electricity and water supply.

 The department has also suggested to the police to file a case of criminal negligence against those responsible for allowing the occupants to live in an unsafe building.

 The fire was reported at 8.32 am and was brought under control after about three hours, officials said.

 Some renovation work was underway on the affected floor but the exact reason behind the blaze would be known only after a proper investigation, they said.